You are here

 Alternatively, if you’re looking for a pay rise, you’ll need to identify where you can add value for the company to justify an increase in salary.
 Focus on projects or tasks that can help the business save on time or increase profitability.

-Look for opportunities with business impact
+Look for opportunities to make an impact

 Come with a plan and options